veeto

 Key Takeaways

-• Prohibits unsolicited offers to buy residential properties in Los Angeles County areas affected by 2025 wildfires.
+• Prohibits unsolicited offers to purchase residential properties in Los Angeles County areas affected by 2025 wildfires.

-• Requires buyers and sellers to sign an attestation confirming the offer was not unsolicited before title transfer.
+• Requires buyers and sellers to sign an attestation confirming the offer was not unsolicited before property transfer.

 Summary